nopSolutions/nopCommerce-Docs/en/running-your-store/customer-management/managing-customers.md

 - **Company name**
 - **Admin comment** - administrator comments for internal use, if required
 - Is **tax exempt** indicates whether the customer is exempted from taxes
-- Tick the **Newsletter** checkbox, to subscribe to a store newsletter
+- Choose appropriate stores in the **Newsletter** multiselect to subscribe the customer to a store newsletter
 - Tick the **Active** checkbox, to activate the customer

 **To search for customers**, in the Customers window enter one or more of the following search criteria: